Identity Theft Laws - Penal Code 530.5 PC

 Reviewing Best Strategy in Identity Theft Case

-To evaluate your particular case, we would sit down and go over it step by step with an eye on what evidence the police and prosecutors have against you and whether it will be enough to convince a jury of your guilt.
-If the prosecutor can not prove that you are the one who caused the alleged victim to lose money, then this could be a defense in a theft-related offense situation.
+To evaluate your particular case, we would review it step by step, keeping in mind what evidence the police and prosecutors have against you and whether it will be enough to convince a jury of your guilt.
+If the prosecutor can not prove that you caused the alleged victim to lose money, then this could be a defense in a theft-related offense situation.

 Identify Theft - California Penal Code 530.5 PC

-Always remember in identity theft cases and criminal defense in general that the judge and prosecutors see it as their job to help victims of crime and figure out what they can make the defendant do to fix the problem they created and if they can not figure this out or the defendant is no capable of helping the victim, then the judge will make sure the defendant is punished severely for their actions.
+Always remember in identity theft cases and criminal defense in general that the judge and prosecutors see it as their job to help victims of crime and figure out what they can make the defendant do to fix the problem they created.
+If they can not figure this out or the defendant is not capable of helping the victim, then the judge will make sure the defendant is punished severely for their actions.

-The worst punishment that the prosecutors have available to them in an identity theft scenario is to send the offender to either jail or prison.
-Since most people do not like to have their freedom taken away, this is a penalty that we try and avoid at all costs.
+The worst punishment that prosecutors can inflict in an identity theft scenario is to send the offender to jail or prison.
+Since most people do not like to have their freedom taken away, we try to avoid this penalty at all costs.
+Imprisonment is a severe consequence that can have long-lasting effects on your life, including loss of job, family separation, and social stigma.

 There will have to be some other harmful factors for the person to be facing prison time.
 For example, if they have a prior strike or a weapon was involved with the offense.
 But even being housed in county jail is an experience that most people never want to face and avoid at all costs.

-Other punishments that a person charged with identity theft can face include, but are not limited to, fines, cal trans work, community labor, community service, and graffiti removal.
-The court can also take away your ability to have a checking account and to be able to use a computer during your probationary period, depending on the circumstances surrounding your particular offense.
+Other punishments that a person charged with identity theft can face include but are not limited to, fines, Cal trans work, community labor, community service, and graffiti removal.
+Depending on the circumstances surrounding your particular offense, the court can also remove your ability to have a checking account and use a computer during your probationary period.

 You can also be subject to search and seizure terms by the police at any time of the day or night, and the court can place other restrictions on you, depending on precisely what you are claimed to have done and what they deem necessary to protect society and the public at large from your activities.